 Sports Extra costs $11 more per month, and adds about 12 more channels.
 Those channels are beIN SPORTS, ESPN Bases Loaded, ESPN Goal Line, ESPNews, ESPNU, NBA TV, NHL Network, Outside Television, PAC-12 Network, SEC Network, SEC Network Plus and Stadium.

 If you want ESPN and FS1, you can subscribe to Sling Orange and Blue for $50 per month.

 Subscribers get 50 hours of Cloud DVR.
 You can look over the channel lineup to see what’s available in your area.

 With Sling TV, you can stream MLB Network live on Roku, Fire Stick, Apple TV, smart phones, Android TV software, AirTV Player, Google Chromecast, and Xbox.

-Sling TV offers a free 3-day trial.
+Sling TV will give you a free streaming device if you prepay for two months of service.
 There are no contracts, and you can easily cancel online whenever you want.

 fuboTV has comprehensive coverage of MLB games including local FOX channels, ESPN, FS1 and MLB Network.

 Subscribers get 120+ channels, 250 hours of Cloud DVR, and an on-demand library of sporting events that aired in the last 72 hours.
 The Fubo family bundle costs $64.99 per month.